 By taking a closer look at the location of those respondents, it is possible to see that those who answered yes are located mostly outside of the main urban centres.
 With one cluster in a village in the Chake Chake administrative area.
-This highlights some potential issues with people residing outside of urban centres.
+This fact highlights existing issues with reaching and listening to people residing outside of urban centres.